Some of the methods discussed in this article are dangerous or even deadly. You attempt them at your own risk.

 Basic Shotgun Maintenance

-If you’re prepared – and I imagine that the people reading this are better prepared than most — you’ve got at least the bare minimum you need in order to keep your weapon operating.
+If you’re prepared – and I imagine that the people reading this are better prepared than most — you’ve got at least the bare minimum you need to keep your weapon operating.

 But supplies don’t last forever.